 If you’re looking for some hard evidence to convince your business partners or bosses that SEO is a good place to invest your marketing dollar, then you’ll love this infographic.

 1. The higher your site on page 1 of Google = A LOT More Traffic

 “The top spot on Google gets 36.4% of all the clicks (#2 gets 12.5%, #3 gets 9.5% and then declines sharply after that”.

 This is important and shows the value of a higher Google ranking.
 More importantly is the authority of a site and how Google sees a site as being a leader in their industry.
-More authority and you’ll rank for hundreds of keywords.
+More authority to your website and you’ll rank for hundreds of keywords.

 2. Google is where people go to BUY

 “96% of consumers search for businesses online and 77% of searchers never go past page 1.”

 Yep.
 It’s still the number 1 research tool for pre-purchase research.

 3. Far More Clicks Go to Google Search Results than Paid Ads.